Govind-Deshmukh/configlake/README.md

 # ConfigLake

-A secure, centralized service for managing application configurations and sensitive secrets across multiple projects and environments.
+A secure, centralized configuration and secrets management platform for modern applications.
+ConfigLake helps you organize your environment variables, API keys, database connections, and other sensitive data across different environments (development, staging, production) in one secure dashboard.

+## What is ConfigLake?

+ConfigLake is a Python-based middleware that provides a web dashboard and API for managing application configurations and secrets.
+Instead of scattered `.env` files or hardcoded values, ConfigLake gives you:

+- **One central place** to manage all your app configs
+- **Secure encryption** for sensitive data like passwords and API keys
+- **Multiple environments** support (dev, staging, prod)
+- **Easy access** via Python and Node.js client libraries
+- **Team collaboration** with role-based permissions

 ## Features